monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 - ColorJitter from torchvision with brightness:0.075, contrast:0.075, saturation:0.075, hue:0.075
 - Custom class GaussianNoise with mean 0, standard deviation: 0.05 with probability: 0.2.

-Same Data augmentations are applied on input bg, fg_bg, mask, depth images
+Same Data augmentations are applied on input bg, fg_bg, mask, as well as ground truth mask and depth images

 ## iii.
 Model

 I have used UNet Model for this.
 UNet Model is suitable for segmentation works.

-Original Unet architecture is as below [Source: https://towardsdatascience.com/u-net-b229b32b4a71]
+Original UNet architecture is as below [Source: https://towardsdatascience.com/u-net-b229b32b4a71]

 ![Project Report](/doc_images/unet_architecture.png)